jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

   where you'll save the datasets that will be the results of the analysis functions.

-Now that we've got the data, let's analyze the problem!
+Now that we've got the data, we can analyze the problem.

 |basic| |FA| Analyzing the Problem: Farms in Swellendam
 -------------------------------------------------------------------------------

-The first criterion we're facing is that the farm needs to be in Swellendam.
+The first criterion we are facing is that the farm needs to be in Swellendam.
-So let's tell QGIS to only show us the farms that are, in fact, in Swellendam!
+So let's tell QGIS to only show us the farms that are, in fact, in Swellendam.

 * Right-click on the :guilabel:`farms` layer in the :guilabel:`Layers list`.
 * Select the option :guilabel:`Query...`.
 This gives you a new :guilabel:`Query